What is Selection Criteria and why is it important?

 Action / Approach

-Sample Scenario: you are applying for a job as a Finance Officer.
-The Selection Criteria question asks you to explain how you implemented a procedural change in the workplace.
+The Selection Criteria question asks you: Explain how you identified and implemented a business process improvement in the workplace.
 This can be broken down using the STAR approach as follows:

 Role as Finance Officer at Health Department